nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## Quick start

-1. Before you can start using our program, ensure you have Java `17` or above installed in your Computer.
+1. Before you use our program, ensure you have Java `17` or above installed in your Computer.
    - If you are using Windows 11, see [here](https://www.youtube.com/watch?v=ykAhL1IoQUM) for an installation guide.
    - If you are using MacOS, see [here](https://www.youtube.com/watch?v=lYKHFz8YaD4) instead.